-Comprehensive Guide to Understanding Gross Wages
+Understanding Gross Wages – Complete Guide

 Gross Wages

-One should also understand that gross wages are part of Accrued Payroll, which is the payment that a worker has already earned but yet to receive (the end or start of a month)
+Gross wages are part of Accrued Payroll, which is the payment that a worker has already earned but yet to receive (the end or start of a month).
+Both employers and employees should understand where gross wages will affect their bottom line (profits) or annual income, respectively.

 The package usually includes: